Plumb

 What is Plumb in Cricket?

-So, plumb or plumb in front is the decision of the match referee, which is taken when the batsman needs to be taken out of the game.
+So, plumb is the decision of the match referee, which is taken when the batsman needs to be taken out of the game.
 It is accepted if a Leg Before Wicket (LBW) situation has arisen.
 This is a situation where a batsman touches the ball with any part of his body before he hits or tries to hit it with the bat.
 At the same time, if the batsman had not touched it, the ball could have destroyed the wicket (that is, there was no no-ball situation).
 Typically, LBW is when the ball hits the pads.

 Plumb has to do with the LBW’s decision, which was undeniable.
 By using this term, they mean that the removal of the batsman based on the LBW was one hundred percent justified.